-Section 2301(k) of the CARES Act instructs the Secretary of the Treasury (or the Secretary's delegate) to waive the penalty under section 6656 of the Code for failure to deposit the employer share of social security tax in anticipation of the allowance of the refundable credit under the CARES Act.
-In addition, section 2301(l) (1) and (2) of the CARES Act provides for the advance payment of the credit (subject to the limitations of the credit and based on information the Secretary requires) and the reconciliation of the advance payment at the time of filing the employment tax return.
+Secretary's delegate) to waive the penalty under section 6656 of the Code for failure to deposit the employer share of social security tax in anticipation of the allowance of the refundable credit under the CARES Act.
+In addition, section 2301(I)(1) and (2) of the CARES Act provides for the advance payment of the credit (subject to the limitations of the credit and based on information the Secretary requires) and the reconciliation of the advance payment at the time of filing the employment tax return.